mikemolina/kalendas/README.md

   understand the license, the LICENCIA file contains a not-official translation the GNU General Public License (GNU GPL) in Spanish.

-If you find this software useful, please send your comments and suggestions to the author:
-Miguel Molina, e-mail: <mmolina.unphysics@gmail.com>

 Good Luck!

-A translation in Spanish of this README is in LEAME file.